Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

 \subsection{Shock finder}

-In both cosmological and shock-tube simulations, we use the \citet{schaal2015} shock-finder, with extensions for CRs, as presented in \citet{pfrommer2017}.
+In both cosmological and shock tube simulations, we used the \citet{schaal2015} shock finder, with extensions for CRs, as presented in \citet{pfrommer2017}.
 This is based on the Rankine-Hugoniot jump conditions with modifications for the case of additional CR pressure and injection.
-These produce the following formula:
+These produce the formula